Shawn Johnson East: Stalking incident

 On March 25, 2009, a stalker was arrested after jumping a fence and sneaking onto the CBS lot.
 At the time, Johnson was competing in the 8th season of Dancing with the Stars.
 According to court documents filed in Los Angeles, 34-year-old Robert O'Ryan was arrested while in possession of guns, duct tape, zip ties, and love letters to Johnson, who was 17 at the time.
 O'Ryan left his home in Florida and traveled to California, believing that Johnson spoke to him through the television via ESP, stating that they would be together and have a child.
 The Johnson family filed a restraining order against O'Ryan.
 He was charged with felony stalking, burglary, and two misdemeanor counts of carrying a loaded firearm in a vehicle.
-He pleaded not guilty by reason of insanity, was convicted in 2010 on all counts, and was committed to Patton State Hospital for a maximum of five years.
+He pleaded not guilty by reason of insanity, and was committed to Patton State Hospital for a maximum of five years.